espressif/esp-cryptoauthlib/esp_cryptoauth_utility/README.md

 # ESP_CRYPTOAUTH_UTILITY
 # Description
- The python utility helps to configure and provision `ATECC608A` chip on `ESP32-WROOM-32SE` module
+ The python utility helps to configure and provision `ATECC608A` chip on `ESP32-WROOM-32SE` module.
     There are currently three types of ATECC608A which are [Trust & Go](https://www.microchip.com/wwwproducts/en/ATECC608A-TNGTLS), [TrustFlex](https://www.microchip.com/wwwproducts/en/ATECC608A-TFLXTLS) and [TrustCustom](https://www.microchip.com/wwwproducts/en/ATECC608A). `Trust & Go` and `TrustFlex` chips are preconfigured by the manufacturer (Microchip) so we only need to generate manifest file for those chips. `TrustCustom` type of chips are not configured, so for `TrustCustom` type of chips need to be first configured and then provisioned with a newly  generated device certificate and key pair.
 The script automatically detects which type of ATECC608A chip is integrated with `ESP32-WROOM-32SE` so it will proceed to next required steps on its own.

 # Hardware Required
-It requires [ESP32-WROOM-32SE](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32se_datasheet_en.pdf) which has Microchip's [ATECC608A](https://www.microchip.com/wwwproducts/en/ATECC608A) (Hardware Security Module) integrated on the module.
+It requires [ESP32-WROOM-32SE](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32se_datasheet_en.pdf) which has Microchip's [ATECC608A](https://www.microchip.com/wwwproducts/en/ATECC608A) (Secure Element) integrated on the module.

 > Note: It is recommended to change directory to `esp_cryptoauth_utility` to execute all following commands if not already done.

+## Install python dependancies
+To use the utility some python depencancies must be installed with following command(current directory should be `esp_cryptoauth_utility` for executing the command).

+    pip install -r requirements.txt

 ## Step 1:- Generate Signer Certificate
 Signer cert and key pair:
-* In case of `TrustCustom` chips ,these certificate and key pair are used to sign the device cert which is going to be created with provite key from the HSM.
+* In case of `TrustCustom` chips ,these certificate and key pair are used to sign the device cert which is going to be generted.

 * In case of `Trust & Go` and `TrustFlex` devices the device certs are already signed by microchip signer cert, and the signer cert and key pair generated in this step are used to sign the manifest file.